nehasingh7801/valentines-gift-generator/README.md

-# Valentine’s Day Gift Recommendation App - For the Perfect Valentine's Gift
+# LazyGifting - Valentine’s Day Gift Recommendation App for her

 Ah, Valentine’s Day.
 A time when flowers and chocolates might just *not* cut it anymore.
 We’ve all been there, standing in a store or scrolling online, utterly lost on what to get for that special someone.
 But don’t worry, we’ve got you covered.